codex-academy/codeX_Feb2015Intro/t6-test-changing-colours.md

 * fail_pass_test.js
 * fail_pass.html

-Remember to test that the `SetTestStatus` functions methods are changing the DOM elements as expected.
+Remember to test that the methods of the `SetTestStatus` function are changing the DOM elements as expected.

 **Remember to commit to Git**